BackSession 8: American Squares Session Index Previous session

 Terminology

 Traditionally (in Playford, Contra, Squares and probably other styles) the instructions were given to the men, and the women had to translate them.
 I try to avoid this.
 Some callers say “Allemande left your corner lady” or “Men swing your left-hand lady” and that's pointlessly one-sided — I say “Allemande left your corner” or “Swing your corner”.
 But the term “right-hand lady” has been around a long time, and I don't want to say, “Pass your partner by, swing your right-hand lady or your left-hand man depending on what sex you are”.
-So I'd probably say, “Pass your partner by, swing the next”.
+I'd just say, “Pass your partner by, swing the next”.

 Also I don't go in for the patronising stuff like “Now promenade with the pretty little maid”, even though it's traditional and it rhymes.